 The COVID-19 pandemic has affected almost everyone, and college students are no exception.
 With schools increasingly turning to online classes, funding options changing by the day, and legitimate concerns about health popping up around every corner, college has become more difficult to navigate.
 Here’s some good news: you’re not alone.
 NSCS is proud to offer college students support during this challenging, unprecedented time.

 Many on-campus jobs have been disrupted by the pandemic.
 Perhaps you were also unable to take a summer job as planned, and maybe your parent even lost their job or experienced a reduction in income over the past few months.
 NSCS offers scholarship opportunities that could help defray part of the cost of college attendance.
-We award more than $1 million in funding to deserving students each year.
+We award more than $500,000 in funding to deserving students each year.
 Browse this list of available awards and scholarships to learn more.

 Has the pandemic forced you to move back home and commute to class?
 Maybe you’re living off-campus and struggling with the added expenses that brings.
 Pooling resources can help address these hardships.
 You can carpool to class with other students, saving you money on gas.
 Maybe you can find a new friend to share an apartment with and save on rent.
 NCSC offers great networking opportunities, especially for first and second-year students.
 You can meet other students in the same boat, pool your resources, and work together to pull through this.

 If you ever start to feel overwhelmed by the demands of college, the pandemic, and the adjustment that comes with online learning, it’s a good idea to seek help!
 NCSC partners with Active Minds, an organization that brings mental health resources to campuses across the country.
 You can use their referral resources to find an therapist near you.
 They also offer some excellent resources on self-care and mental health.
 With so many unknowns in the world right now, it’s important to make mental health a priority and really keep up with your self-care, no matter how busy your class schedule may be.